brendjuan/secret-santa/README.md

-# 🎅 Secret Santa
+# 🎅 Who's my santa

-A dead-simple web app for organizing Secret Santa gift exchanges.
+A dead-simple web app for organizing gift exchanges.
 No accounts, no hassle, just pure holiday chaos.

 ## What it does